If you have an virtual appointment, click on the correct image below to enter the “waiting room” at your appointment time.

 As experts with many breast enhancement surgeries to their credit, Dr. Janssen and Dr. Doubek look forward to educating you and working with you to make important choices.
 During a breast augmentation consultation, be prepared to discuss:

 The surgeon will also:

 In order to get a definitive quote for breast augmentation, please call for an individual consult with one of our surgeons.
-The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.
+We can apply the non-refundable $100 cosmetic consultation fee towards the cost of the procedure.
 Find out how breast augmentation with Dr. David Janssen or Dr. William Doubek at Fox Valley Plastic Surgery can improve the way your breasts look by calling (920) 233-1540.
 Our board certified Wisconsin plastic surgeons are helping women from all over the upper Midwest to perfect their personal Renaissance.
 Request your consultation today.